-7.7.4.1 The timing uncertainty between the epoch output and actual epoch transition of the receiver long code must be known to the User control center.

-7.7.4.2 The jitter component or sample-to-sample variation shall not exceed the User-required time correlation accuracy.
+- 7.7.4.1 The timing uncertainty between the epoch output and actual epoch transition of the receiver long code must be known to the User control center. - 7.7.4.1 Note: this is similar to knowing the range signal turn around delay in a tone system. - 7.7.4.2 The jitter component or sample-to-sample variation shall not exceed the User-required time correlation accuracy.